 The typical ribbon element design features a true pressure-gradient ribbon diaphragm equally exposed to sound pressure at its front and back.

-For an in-depth guide on ribbon microphones, please head over to my article Dynamic Ribbon Microphones: The In-Depth Guide.
+For an in-depth guide on ribbon microphones, head over to my article Dynamic Ribbon Microphones: The In-Depth Guide.

 Only Achievable In Side-Address Microphones